ktdreyer/rhcephbugs/README.rst

 - If we have many bugs, show a progress indicator, like "1/63"

 - Highlight "hot_fix_requested" in the report, because these are high-priority.

+- Some report of "time spent waiting on development"